visibilityspots/blog/content/articles/linux/pelican-travis.md

 Now the most of the administrative part is done a [.travis.yaml](https://github.com/visibilityspots/blog/blob/master/.travis.yml) file is needed in your repository which contains a list of steps to be performed by travis every time a new commit will be pushed.

 ## dependencies
-The travis file I'm reffering to is divided in four parts, the first one being the installation of the different python [dependencies](https://github.com/visibilityspots/blog/blob/master/requirements.txt) needed to build and deploy our website.
+The travis file I'm referring to is divided in four parts, the first one being the installation of the different python [dependencies](https://github.com/visibilityspots/blog/blob/master/requirements.txt) needed to build and deploy our website.

 ```python
 pip install -r requirements.txt